Enci1211/flight_system/README.md

 The website consists of two main parts: a public area for customers to look up flight details and book flights, and an administration area for staff to add and edit flight details, bookings and passenger information.
-# How to Install and Run the Project
 # Project details and design

 - ## universal